adiag321/SQL-Practice-Questions/SQL_Functions_Reference.md

 - **Anti-Join (`LEFT JOIN ...
 WHERE B.col IS NULL`):** Find non-matching records (e.g. users who never purchased).
 - **Self-Join (`JOIN` a table to itself):** Query hierarchies (manager/employee) or compare sequential rows.
 - **Cross-Join (`CROSS JOIN`):** Cartesian product (all combinations) for matrix generation.
+- **LEFT JOIN Filtering Gotcha:** Filters on the right table must go in the `ON` clause, NOT the `WHERE` clause.
+A filter in the `WHERE` clause filters out the NULL values produced by non-matching rows, effectively converting the `LEFT JOIN` to an `INNER JOIN`.

 <details>
 <summary><b>View Join Examples</b></summary>